 We’d expect every ID.3 in the Volkswagen network to be running the latest software version, but if you’re buying privately or from a non-franchise dealer, make sure you check first.
 You can do this by clicking Settings, then System information and it will tell you what software version it has.
 Currently the latest is 0792, so you'll want that or later.

 Also, some of the cars which were registered in a hurry by dealers in the first quarter of 2020 have slightly odd specification.
-The 1st Edition like the car in our video is pretty good, but most of the other models we found for sale are either black or white and have steel wheels with hubcaps.
-They look like the sort of hire cars you get when you go on holiday to Spain, even though they are actually quite high specification.
+The 1st Edition is pretty good, but some of the other models we found for sale are either black or white and have steel wheels with hubcaps - these were some of the first cars to arrive in the UK.
+They might not look to snazzy, but are actually well equipped.

 Another thing to look for is 12 volt battery failures.
 Bizarrely, given that the ID.3’s battery pack could power your house for a week, it, like all electric cars, still uses a 12 volt battery to start up the computers and operate stuff like the lights and radio when you’re not driving.